fratjo/TheArtMarketplacePlatform/README.md

 -   [x] JWT information for validate route access (JWT UserId must be the same as the route UserId)

+-   [x] Role based Guard for limite page and childrens access

 ## Architecture

 As said is an N-Tier Architecture, with veticality on roles.